Documentation Index

 gh secret set CCS_SESSIONS < ccs-sessions.tar.gz

-Option B: Check and Exit Gracefully
+Option B: Check and Exit Gracefully#!/bin/bash

-ccs gemini -p "Test prompt" || {
+ccs codex -p "Test prompt" || {

 echo "[!]
 CCS session expired.
 Please re-authenticate locally and update CI secrets."